Microsoft PowerPoint training 101

 What you’ll be able to do after

-- Send slides as a follow-up that actually carries the message without you in the room — the deck for the meeting, and the deck for the reader, are not the same document.
+• Send slides as a follow-up that carries the message without you in the room, because the deck for the meeting and the deck for the reader are not the same document.

-- Charts, tables, and visuals that read.
-The chart-as-decoration mistakes — 3D pies, hundred-line line charts, axes that start at zero when they should not.
-SmartArt where it earns its place and where it does not.
-The data table that should have been a slide title.
-Icons, images, and the alt text that makes the file accessible.
+3. Make a chart that makes the point on first scan.
+You will fix the chart-as-decoration mistakes I see most: 3D pies, hundred-line line charts, and axes that start somewhere other than zero when they shouldn’t.
+We decide where SmartArt earns its place and where it doesn’t, turn the data table that should have been a slide title into one, and add icons, images, and the alt text that keeps the file accessible.
+The habit I want you to leave with is asking what the chart is supposed to prove before you format it.

-- Presenting, and the deck after the room.
-Speaker View, presenter notes, monitor setup.
-Animation budget — the difference between a transition that supports the point and one that interrupts it.
-Sending the deck after the meeting: handout view, exporting to PDF, the appendix-slide trick for follow-up questions.
-The deck that survives without you in the room.
+4. Present cleanly, then send a deck that works without you.
+You will set up Speaker View, presenter notes, and a second monitor, and learn an animation budget: the difference between a transition that supports the point and one that interrupts it.
+Then we handle the deck after the room, handout view, exporting to PDF, and the appendix-slide trick for follow-up questions, so the deck survives the “can you send me the slides” request without losing the message you delivered in person.

 Real examples we’ll work through